dojo/docs/dojo/io/iframe.rst

 Specific arguments for dojo.io.iframe calls:

 * method: "POST".

   What type of HTTP method to use for the request.
 Valid values are "POST" (default) or "GET".

-* handleAs: Valid values are text, html, javascript, and json.
+* handleAs: Valid values are "text", "html", "xml", "json" and "javascript.

   IMPORTANT: For all values EXCEPT html, The server response should be an HTML file with a textarea element.
 The response data should be inside the textarea element.
 Using an HTML document the only reliable, cross-browser way this transport can know when the response has loaded.
 For the text/html mimetype, just return a normal HTML document.
 NOTE: text/xml or any other XML type is NOT supported by this transport.